-Dehlia Hannah, Ph.D., is a curator and philosopher of nature.
-She is currently a postdoctoral fellow at The Royal Danish Academy of Fine Arts and ARKEN Museum of Modern Art, Copenhagen, where her Ny Carlsberg funded project Rewilding the Museum (2021-2025) examines the art museum’s status within the fragile ecologies of the Anthropocene.
-She received her PhD in Philosophy and Certificate in Feminist Inquiry from Columbia University, with specializations in aesthetics, philosophy of science and philosophy of nature.
-Her recent book A Year Without a Winter (Columbia University Press, 2018) reframes contemporary imaginaries of climate change by revisiting the environmental conditions under which Frankenstein was written and the global aftermath of the 1815 eruption of Mount Tambora.
-As Mads Øvlisen Postdoctoral Fellow in Art and Natural Sciences at Aalborg University, her most recent project An Imaginary Museum of Philosophical Monsters (2018-2021) examines the role of thought experiments and imaginary creatures, places, and things in philosophical reasoning.
+Dehlia Hannah is a curator and philosopher of nature.
+She is Associate Professor of Environmental Aesthetics at the University of Copenhagen in the Department of Arts and Cultural Studies.
+Her current research and curatorial project Rewilding the Museum is hosted by ARKEN Museum of Contemporary Art and supported by the Ny Carlsberg Foundation.
+She received her Ph.D. in Philosophy and Certificate in Feminist Inquiry from Columbia University, with specializations in aesthetics, philosophy of science and philosophy of nature.
+Her book A Year Without a Winter (Columbia University Press, 2019) reframes contemporary imaginaries of climate change by revisiting the environmental conditions under which Frankenstein was written and the global aftermath of the 1815 eruption of Mount Tambora.
+As Mads Øvlisen Postdoctoral Fellow in Art and Natural Sciences at Aalborg University, her previous project An Imaginary Museum of Philosophical Monsters examined the role of thought experiments and imaginary creatures, places, and things in philosophical reasoning.

-As a curator, her exhibitions and artistic collaborations explore how emerging science and technology inform the aesthetic contestation of ideas of nature.
+Dehlia Hannah’s exhibitions and artistic collaborations explore how emerging science and technology inform the aesthetic contestation of ideas of nature.
 Past exhibitions include Placing the Golden Spike: Landscapes of the Anthropocene (Milwaukee, 2015), and Control: Experiment (Stockholm, 2016), Dressing in a World of Endless Rainfall (Copenhagen, 2016), Emerge: A Festival of Futures (Phoenix, 2017), and the site-specific installation Fabian Knecht—Isolation (52°33’44.1”N 14°03’12.8”E) (Buchow, 2019).
-Edited books include Julius von Bismarck Talking to Thunder (Hatje Cantz, 2019) and Julian Charrière—Toward No Earthly Pole (Mousse, 2020), and the forthcoming Routledge Handbook of Art and Science and Technology Studies (Routledge, 2021).
+Edited books include Julius von Bismarck Talking to Thunder (Hatje Cantz, 2019) and Julian Charrière—Toward No Earthly Pole (Mousse, 2020), and the Routledge Handbook of Art and Science and Technology Studies (Routledge, 2021).
 Her essays and criticism appear in numerous books and journals.
-She has held positions as postdoc at the Science History Institute in Philadelphia, and Assistant Research Professor at Arizona State University and the University of Toronto, and is currently an affiliate of the Institute for Cultural Inquiry (ICI) in Berlin and the School of Earth and Space Exploration at ASU.
+She is an affiliate of the School of Earth and Space Exploration at Arizona State University and maintains an active dialogue with scientific colleagues.
+Her favorite publication is Unseasonal Fashion: A Manifesto.

 NEWS